Aminakzyzz/Spotify-Music-Recommender/README.md

 - plotManager.py generates the plot shown in the user interface.

 - recomandationskNrearest.py implements k-nearest neighbors algorithm to privide recomendations for similar songs to the given one in the input, based on specified parameters.

-**Requirements**

-This are the libraries saved in the "requirements.txt":

-- PyQt6
-- pandas
-- matplotlib
-- numpy
-- scikit-learn
-- requests

-This was tested in python versions 3.12.1 and 3.9.0